HopperLogger/mpv-frame-interpolator/DOCS/man/options.rst

 ``--sub-fix-timing=<yes|no>``
-    Adjust subtitle timing is to remove minor gaps or overlaps between subtitles (if the difference is smaller than 210 ms, the gap or overlap is removed).
+    Adjust subtitle timing is to remove minor gaps or overlaps between subtitles.

+    See also: ``--sub-fix-timing-threshold`` and ``--sub-fix-timing-keep``.

+``--sub-fix-timing-threshold=<amount>``
+    Set the threshold in milliseconds for fixing subtitle timing (default: 210).
+    If the gap between two subtitle events is smaller than this, the gap is removed.

+``--sub-fix-timing-keep=<amount>``
+    Set the minimum duration in milliseconds for subtitle events to be considered for timing fixes (default: 400).
+If a subtitle event has a duration smaller than this, its timing is not changed.

 ``--sub-forced-events-only=<yes|no>``
     Enabling this displays only forced events within subtitle streams.
 Only